 Smoke alarms in rental properties – what you need to know

 Do you understand the latest technology smoke alarm systems?
 When you go to sleep, you depend on the smoke alarms in the building to detect smoke.
 You need them to quickly sound and to wake you up in time to safely evacuate.

-Photoelectric smoke alarms are designed to see even the slightest amount of smoke and are required to be interconnected to one another, so that if one smoke alarm senses smoke in one room, all of the smoke alarms will trigger, so that all residents will be alerted to the problem.
+Photoelectric smoke alarms are designed to see even the slightest amount of smoke.
+Furthrmore, they are required to be interconnected to one another.
+This is so that if one smoke alarm senses smoke in one room, all of the smoke alarms will trigger.
+That way, all residents will be alerted to the problem.

 The new Queensland legislation for smoke alarms in rental properties is not only important for landlords, but for tenants also.
-It is important to understand that it is not only the type of smoke alarm, but also the locations that these are required to be in, the type of battery that you should have installed, (or hardwired to the household electricity supply) and that the smoke alarms are all interconnected.
+It is important to understand that it is not only the type of smoke alarm that is important.
+It is also the locations that these are required to be in, the type of battery that you should have installed, (or hardwired to the household electricity supply) and that the smoke alarms are all interconnected.

 This information is nice to know.
 It also pays to be informed about the latest technology in fire protection and what to look out for when you inspect or sign up a new lease for a rental property in Queensland.

 If you require any further information about smoke alarms in rental properties, please contact QFES directly at SmokeAlarms@qfes.qld.gov.au

 The recommendation is to perform a smoke alarm check once a month.
 This is simply done by pressing the test button.
 You can use a long handled implement to reach up and press the test button.

 Take the time to carefully read the manufacturer instructions.
 Your life and the lives of your fellow household members are at stake.

 If the smoke alarms are not operating properly, contact your Property Manager immediately.